Did Jesus Have Male Genitals? Scholars Say Confusion Exists Over Sex Of Christ

 The strongest arguments that Jesus was not traditionally male but, in fact, “intersex” come from another religious scholar, Susannah Cornwall, who in a 2012 study concluded, “we can’t know for certain that Jesus was male as we currently define maleness.”

-Cornwall — whose article was prompted by the debate over ordaining female priests into the Church off England — stated that whether or not Jesus was a man is “simply a best guess.”
+Cornwall — whose article was prompted by the debate over ordaining female priests into the Church of England — stated that whether or not Jesus was a man is “simply a best guess.”

 After all, she noted, “we do not have a body to examine and analyze.”